-OData-defined system query options are prefixed with "\$".
-Services may support additional custom query options not defined in the OData specification, but they MUST NOT begin with the "\$" or "@" character.
+OData-defined system query options are optionally prefixed with "\$".
+Services may support additional custom query options not defined in the OData specification, but they MUST NOT begin with the "\$" or "@" character and MUST NOT conflict with any OData-defined system query options defined in the OData version supported by the service.